Warranty, Support, and How We Help After Delivery

 Each appliance includes its own owner’s manual and warranty documentation.
 Appliance-related warranty claims are typically submitted directly through that manufacturer using the information provided with the home.

-If you’re unsure which warranty applies, we’re happy to help point you in the right direction.
+If you are unsure which warranty applies, we are always happy to help point you in the right direction.

 How We Help Coordinate Warranty Support